mehmedkadric/social-media-post-classification/README.md

 # Classification of Social Media Posts
 Classification of social media posts using SVM and XGB classifiers.
-Dockerized and API endpoint exposed using FastAPI.
+API endpoint exposed using FastAPI.

 Example (test_script.py):